 The pursuit of educational equity recognizes the historical conditions and barriers that have prevented opportunity and success in learning for students based on their race, income, and other social conditions.

-Eliminating those structural and institutional barriers to educational opportunities requires systemic change that allows for distribution of resources, information and other support depending on the student’s situation to ensure an equitable outcome.
+Eliminating those structural and institutional barriers to educational opportunities requires systemic change that allows for the distribution of resources, information and other support depending on the student’s situation to ensure an equitable outcome.

 Equity is different from equality.
 Equity is a principle that is based upon justness and fairness, while equality demands everyone be treated at the same level.
 The Minnesota Department of Education is leading for educational excellence and equity.
-Every day for every one.
+Every day for everyone.

 It is vitally important that we recognize the work done by countless individuals, groups, and organizations of the Duluth Public Schools and our community that allowed us to reach this point in our efforts to provide an equitable education for all.